JustinIke/justinike.com/01_about.md

 I am a web developer documenting what I'm learning about.
 This website exists to help me reflect upon the stuff of life and to improve on my skills as a communicator.

-I hope to soon expand this page with various projects and posts.

 ### My Tools

-- Computer: Lenovo ThinkPad T450s
 - Text Editor: Visual Studio Code
 - Static Site Generator: Jekyll
 - Markdown Editor: Typora